U.S. Supreme Court & Family Law

 Domestic violence will not affect a court’s decision on where the child’s habitual residence is.
-The mother alleged that for purposes of determining the child’s residence, courts should consider whether she was the victim of domestic violence.
+The mother alleged that for purposes of determining the child’s residence in an international child custody dispute, courts should consider whether she was the victim of domestic violence.

-Noting that the Hague Convention has a mechanism to guard children from domestic violence, the Court did not discount the significance of domestic violence in a custody dispute, but held that it may affect the outcome of a custody case, not where the case is held: “domestic violence should be an issue fully explored in the custody adjudication upon the child’s return.”
+Noting that the Hague Convention has a mechanism to guard children from domestic violence, the Court did not discount the significance of domestic violence in an international child custody dispute, but held that it may affect the outcome of a custody case, not where the case is held: “domestic violence should be an issue fully explored in the custody adjudication upon the child’s return.”

 Award Of Child Custody

 The Monasky decision was unanimous, and shut down the mother’s attempts to have an American court adjudicate child custody.
 But Monasky was purely procedural; the Supreme Court did find that the father, or the mother, should have custody.
-The Court merely determined that child custody was an issue for the courts in Italy to decide, not the United States.
+The Court merely determined that this particular international child custody dispute was an issue for the courts in Italy to decide, not the United States.

 The mother still has the opportunity to make her case for custody in Italian courts, but practically speaking she likely faces long odds.
 She will have to litigate custody in a court which has already terminated her parental rights, and is unlikely to regard favorably the mother’s attempts to keep the child from Italy for several years.

-The takeaway – once a child is born, a parent cannot unilaterally change her residence, and must instead seek a custody order from the court where the child is then residing.
+The takeaway – under this international child custody treaty, once a child is born, a parent cannot unilaterally change her residence, and must instead seek a custody order from the court where the child is then residing.